-15 Retirement benefit schemes
+14 Retirement benefit schemes

-As detailed in Note 1, for eligible employees, the company contributes to the Teachers' Pension Agency scheme, for all other staff there is the option to join a defined contribution pension scheme operated by the School through an independent pension provider.
+As detailed in Note 1, for eligible employees, the company contributed to the Teachers' Pension Agency scheme, for all other staff there is the option to join a defined contribution pension scheme operated by the School through an independent pension provider.
+The school withdrew from the Teachers' Pension scheme in August 2022.